yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/gcp.md

 - Provision those VMs with YugabyteDB, relying on connectivity from YugabyteDB Anywhere to each VM via SSH (using the specified security groups).

-Create an Google Cloud Platform provider configuration if your target cloud is GCP.
+Create a Google Cloud Platform provider configuration if your target cloud is GCP.

 ## Prerequisites

-- cloud provider credentials.
+- Cloud provider credentials.
 YugabyteDB Anywhere uses your credentials to automatically provision and de-provision instances that run YugabyteDB.
 An instance for YugabyteDB includes a compute instance, as well as local or remote disk storage attached to the compute instance.

 ## Configure GCP